apify/apify-docs-v2/sources/platform/access_rights/list_of_permissions.md

 # List of permissions

+**Learn about the access rights you can grant to other users.
+See a list of all access options for Apify resources such as actors, actor runs/tasks and storage.**

+---

 This document contains all the access options that can be granted to resources on the Apify platform.

 ## [](#actors) Actors